Tribute Gifts and Planned Giving

 Tribute Funds and Gifts

-A Tribute gift at The Ruth Bancroft Garden may be made in memory of, or to simply honor, a loved one.
+A Tribute gift to the Ruth Bancroft Garden may be made in memory of, or to simply honor, a loved one.
 The Garden will notify the family of your gift, and will list honorees and donors of tribute gifts made during the year in the Annual Report.
 If you are interested in setting up a Tribute Donation Fund with the Garden, please contact our Development Director, Kim Moore.

 Ruth Bancroft’s inspiration and vision, her years of tireless work, and her personal generosity have created one of the finest public gardens in the world.
 To honor this legacy and ensure that the fruits of her work will be here for future generations to enjoy, the Board of Directors, inspired by an inaugural bequest from Ruth herself, has established The Ruth Bancroft Garden Legacy Society.